jacoelho/component/README.md

 2. Only once every level 0 component is running does it kick off **Level 1**, again in parallel.
 3. And so on, ensuring that at each component’s prerequisites are available.

-Shutdown (`Stop`) reverses this order automatically:
+`Stop` reverses this order automatically:

 1. **Highest level** components stop first.
 2. Once they’ve all shut down, the next lower level is torn down in parallel.
 3. …down to Level 0.

-If any component fails to start, **Component** will automatically roll back, stopping all already-started components.
+If any component fails to start, will automatically roll back, stopping all already-started components.

 ---